katcipis/sophia/notes/devops.md

 It is not easy to argue about this topic because it is not simple.
 Of course good tooling is good and avoiding repetitive tasks and simplifying workflows is good.
 In that sense the case for platforms is made and it is a winner.
-The problem is how it is usually accompanied with deep ignorance.
+The problem is how it is usually accompanied with deep ignorance and applying in contexts that don't require it (small scale).

 Now that I think about it... it is the usual problem with all abstractions, people tend to rely way too much on the abstraction to the point that they become completely ignorant about how it works and become helpless.
 And I have seen this happen so often on startups that I feel compelled to write a little about this, jot down some ideas.

-As I mentioned before, the problems with abstractions are generalized, the same happens with infrastructure abstractions, abstractions break on these situations:
+The main problems with abstractions are general ones, the same happens with infrastructure abstractions, abstractions break on these situations:

 * Leaks (the abstractions fails to abstract details)